luapower/x-widgets/x-modeleditor.md

 		* TODO: merge coplanar faces when separating edges are removed.

 * push-pull tool
-	* TODO: create perpendicular faces
-	* TODO: create holes
+	* adjust geometry to make pulling available.
-	* TODO: snap to touching geometry along the extrusion axis.
+	* snap to touching geometry along the extrusion axis.
+	* TODO: merge with intersecting faces at the end of pulling and create holes.
+	* TODO: intersect side faces and lines with existing existing geometery at the end of pulling.
 	* TODO: limit movement to non-intersecting faces.

 * move/rotate tool